U-AMC/FAST_LIO_LOCALIZATION-ROS-NOETIC/README.md

 ## Related Works
-1. [FAST-LIO](https://github.com/hku-mars/FAST_LIO): A computationally efficient and robust LiDAR-inertial odometry (LIO) package
+1. [POINT-LIO](https://github.com/hku-mars/POINT_LIO): A computationally efficient and robust LiDAR-inertial odometry (LIO) package
 2. [ikd-Tree](https://github.com/hku-mars/ikd-Tree): A state-of-art dynamic KD-Tree for 3D kNN search.
 3. [FAST-LIO-SLAM](https://github.com/gisbi-kim/FAST_LIO_SLAM): The integration of FAST-LIO with [Scan-Context](https://github.com/irapkaist/scancontext) **loop closure** module.
 4. [LIO-SAM_based_relocalization](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization): A simple system that can relocalize a robot on a built map based on LIO-SAM.

 ## Acknowledgments
-Thanks for the authors of [FAST-LIO](https://github.com/hku-mars/FAST_LIO) and [LIO-SAM_based_relocalization](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization).
+Thanks for the authors of [POINT-LIO](https://github.com/hku-mars/FAST_LIO) and [LIO-SAM_based_relocalization](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization).

 ## TODO
 1. Go over the timestamp issue of the published odometry and tf;
 2. Using integrated points for global localization;
-3. Fuse global localization with the state estimation of FAST-LIO, and smooth the localization trajectory;
+3. Fuse global localization with the state estimation of ~~FAST-LIO~~ POINT-LIO, and smooth the localization trajectory;
 4. Updating...